AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_workflow_tutorial.md

 ## Step 1.
 Make new project

 Open the {{ProductName}} editor and create a new project.
-In this example we are using the empty game template and naming our project wwise_tutorial.
+In this example we are using the "empty" template project and naming our project "wwise_tutorial".

 ## Step 2.
 Set up tutorial content

 >	**Note:** Detailed and thorough documentation on how to use the Wwise Authoring Tool is available from the **Help** menu in the Wwise Authoring Tool.

 1. Launch the Wwise Authoring Tool (**Window > Wwise Audio**).
-This automatically opens the Wwise project associated with the current game project.
+This automatically opens the Wwise project associated with the current {{ProductName}} project.

 2. Import a .wav file to create a sound.